pouyajamali/team-14/Instructions.md

    *   Can only be used while Paused
 * Use "Prev" button to go back one operation at a time
    *   Can only be used while Paused

+\*\* This Pong game is not made from the team but is from the internet and has been included to show our emulator works with games others have made.

 # **Instructions For Automatic Testing of Chip8 Emulator**

 *  Open chip8.js
-*  From the webpage, in the top right corner, click
+*  From the webpage, in the top right corner, click "Extra Tool"
+*  Choose the file type you would like to open and then the file to open
+*  After editing the file, you are able to save it back.
+*  Games made with the OCTO IDE cannot be opened with our tool as it has its own special encoding that is not compatiable with our tool.
+Our tool will open other ROM files found on the internet.